Nerorrlex911/ParticleLib-Minestom/README.md

 <div align="center">
-    <h1>ParticleLib</h1>
+    <h1>ParticleLib-Minestom</h1>
     <h6>Minestom library used to generate different shapes of particle effect</h6>

 ----

 </div>

-ParticleLib is a Minestom library based on a Bukkit Plugin [ParticleLib](https://github.com/602723113/ParticleLib).
+ParticleLib-Minestom is a Minestom library based on a Bukkit Plugin [ParticleLib](https://github.com/602723113/ParticleLib).

 It is capable of
 1. generating different shapes of particle effect.